Britten66/receipt-generator/README.md

 ## Stack

-React + Vite frontend on cloudfront.
+React + Vite frontend on cloudlfare pages.
 Supabase Edge Functions (Deno) for the API.
 PostgreSQL via Supabase.
 Stripe for subscriptions.
 Resend for transactional email. jsPDF for PDF generation.

 ## Docs